AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 #### Qucik action workflow

-`openQuickAction` has been decommissioned and replaced with individual quick action-named APIs, eliminating the need for partners to submit a quick action ID.
+`openQuickAction` has been decommissioned and replaced with individual `quick action-named` APIs such as `cropImage`, eliminating the need for partners to submit a quick action ID.

 ## Workflow API Changes